davidfhardy/Planetary-Age-Calculator/README.md

 7. NOTE: you may notice that for planets after Jupiter (Saturn, Uranus, ...), you may click the Calculate button, but the output will still be zero.
-This is just because these planets have very large orbital periods, so your age on the planets will usually be less than 1 yo (which are. rounded to 0) However, if you make the year very small, you will get numbers which are not zero, so you can indeed see that these buttons actually work.
+This is just because these planets have very large orbital periods, so your age on the planets will usually be less than 1 yo (which are. rounded to 0) However, if you make the year a very small number, you will get numbers which are not zero, so you can indeed see that these buttons actually work.
 They are not broken!